tezamo/shared-apartment-market-study/README.md

 ---
 **📌 Copyright & Code Usage:**

-© 2025 Tezamo .
+© 2025 tezamo .
 All rights reserved.

 The source code in this repository is provided for educational purposes as part of my coursework.
 You may view and reference the code, but copying, modifying, or redistributing it in any form without explicit permission is prohibited.